Menu Close

 Bottom line: surround yourself with people who you enjoy being around because they’ll give you the space to vent and be vulnerable while also enjoying your company.

-Even when a divorce is amicable, there are a whole slew of feelings like sadness and anger that you’ll experience.
-Keeping those emotions to yourself rather than processing them isn’t great for your mental health and trying divorce counseling or therapy may help you more.
+Even when a divorce is amicable, there are a whole slew of complex emotions like sadness and anger that you’ll experience.
+Keeping those emotions to yourself rather than processing them isn’t great for your mental health.

-Reaching out to a professional can help you through the divorce and post-divorce process.
+Reaching out to a professional can help you through the divorce process and set you up for life post divorce.
 It can also help you grow as a person, which can make your next relationship stronger.
-Plus, if you are experiencing any anxiety or depression that worsens through your divorce, a therapist will be able to work with you on a solutions-based therapy to help you manage your symptoms.

 How Long Will You Cope with Divorce?

 Going through a divorce is one of the hardest experiences a person can go through.
-Unfortunately, the short answer is there isn’t a set time for you to cope with divorce and move past it.
+Unfortunately, the short answer is there isn’t a set amount of time for the grieving process.
+No one can really tell you that you’ll cope for so long and then move past it.
 Every situation is different.
 Plus, your feelings are involved which make it harder to predict when you’ll be ready to move on.

 Since the length of time it takes to get divorced varies from situation to situation and the emotional baggage involved will be different for every couple, it’s impossible to pinpoint how long it’ll take for you to recover from your divorce.
-But, implementing any of the tips above can help you move onto the next chapter of your life in a healthier manner.
+But, the tips above are what help you move through this chapter in your life and leave it in the past.

 Moving Toward Healing After a Divorce